pmb399/H5Analysis/docs/source/examples.md

 - _grid_x_ (Takes a list with three arguments to apply 1d interpolation gridding) e.g. grid_x = [Start Energy, Stop Energy, Delta]
 - _norm_by_ (Normalizes to specified stream)

-Note, for movie export of a 3d object, the FFMPEG package must be installed.